 Dedicated to your success

 Led by a group of committed and experienced faculty members, TROY’s political science department helps prepare students for fulfilling careers in the field they enjoy.
-Whether you’re dreaming of a future in law or within the fields of American and world politics, public administration or international relations—just to name a few—these respected faculty members will not only bring expertise to their classrooms, they’re also available to help you build your resume to be more competitive when you graduate.
+Whether you’re dreaming of a future in law, American and world politics, public administration or international relations, these respected faculty members will not only bring expertise to their classrooms, they will also help you build your resume to be competitive when you graduate.

 What to expect

-Students who come through TROY’s political science program will develop your competency and expertise to contribute to world and thrive in the global economy.
-This is done through your exposure to interdisciplinary learning, writing and research skills and knowledge of the political world.
-These are essential skills for anyone who wishes to understand the contemporary commercial, governmental and cultural environment.
-As part of this program, you will choose a concentration in American politics or international relations that will allow you to specialize in the area that most interests you.
-TROY also provides an ambassador-in-residence program that allows you to spend a week with a retired American diplomat.
+Students who go through TROY’s political science program develop their competency and expertise to contribute to the world and thrive in the global economy.
+This is done through exposure to interdisciplinary learning, writing and research skills and knowledge of the political world.
+These essential skills will help students understand the contemporary commercial, governmental and cultural environment.
+As part of this program, students will choose a concentration in American politics or international relations.
+TROY also provides an Ambassador-in-Residence program that allows you to spend a week with a retired American diplomat.